lancewood1/cloud-native-course-errata/README.md

 - If you experience 404 error when accessing your controller, think about the rules of component scanning
 - Add "message" property to application.yml (or application.properties)
-  and use it as a string that gets returned
+  and use it as a string that gets returned (instead of "hello world")
 - Use different port (instead of default port of 8080) by setting "server.port" property
 - Use customer banner: create one from patorjk.com (google "spring boot banner patorjk")
-- Use spring profile: "dev" and "production"
+- Create spring profile: "dev" and "production" from which different message value can be extracted
 - Create external property file
 - Deploy the application to the cloud and run with dev profile
 - Create manifest file using "create-app-manifest"